invexx/turbodelete/README.md

 Go to a directory to be deleted and type: sudo turbodelete

-Note: If you don't want the voice 'finished' alert, line 35 (spd-say 'finished').
+Note: If you don't want the voice 'finished' alert, remove line 35 (spd-say 'finished').